+Classification of recommendations Grade 1: Key risks and / or significant deficiencies which are critical to the achievement of strategic objectives.
+Consequently management needs to address and seek resolution urgently.
+Grade 2: Risks or potential weaknesses which impact on individual objectives, or impact the operation of a single process, and so require prompt but not immediate action by management.
+Grade 3: Less significant issues and / or areas for improvement which we consider merit attention but do not require to be prioritised by management.
 No. Findings and / or risk Recommendation / grading Management response / Implementation timeframe 13 The Balanced Scorecard is under development but the most recent report to December 2019 provided only an interim report on 2018/19 performance.
 We also noted that a number of indicators were RAG rated only, but the actual metrics were not reported.
 This may be insufficient for effective scrutiny.
 Performance reporting should be reviewed to ensure that it is timely and provides sufficient information to allow robust scrutiny.
+The College has undertaken a significant amount of work in reviewing the Balanced Scorecard.
+This has been consulted on across the College and at all Committees and at the Board.
+Grade 2 The revised Balanced Scorecard format is reported at all committee and board meetings.
+The timings of the completion of the full balanced scorecard has been delayed this year due to the delay in the production of the Financial Statements.
+The final 2 measures of AOP and % of non SFC turnover were unable to be included until the Financial Statements were completed.
+The College is always receptive to recommendations for improvements and will further review the current format to ensure that it provides the best possible monitoring information.
+Actions Implement further improvements to the Balanced Scorecard to include actual metrics and reporting timelines.
+Responsible officer: Principal/ Board Clerk Implementation date: March 2020

-Grade 2 Implement further improvements to the Balanced Scorecard to include actual metrics and reporting timelines.
-Responsible officer: Principal/ Board Clerk Implementation date: March - July 2020 number of significant weaknesses in procurement within itsprocurement weaknesses are addressed as a matter ofresult took a number of corrective actions ensure that appropriate systems and proce were addressed and that policies andGovernance Statement, includingurgency.were addressed and that policies and No. Findings and / or risk Recommendation / grading Management response / Implementation timeframe material contracts.Grade 1effectively to staff.Grade 1SMT acknowledges the 2 areas of non compliance which were already in process being addressed prior to the external audit being undertaken.
-These were a contract w is broader than a tendered service relation and which had been in place since 2004 an which is subject to a current retender proce Secondly, a contract that required reportin RSB which was undertaken retrospectively non-compliant.
-This contract was funded through non-public funded sourcesSMT have already implemented a control system which includes:• APUC contract in place • Revision of Procurement Strategy and Procedures • Contract values, tenders and renewals • Greater use of APUC Frameworks 14 number of significant weaknesses in procurement within its Governance Statement, including lack of competitive tenders for procurement weaknesses are addressed as a matter of urgency. procedures were up to date and communicated effectively to staff.
-SMT acknowledges the 2 areas of non compliance which were already in process of being addressed prior to the external audit being undertaken.
-These were a contract which is broader than a tendered service relationship and which had been in place since 2004 and which is subject to a current retender process.
-Secondly, a contract that required reporting to RSB which was undertaken retrospectively was non-compliant.
-This contract was funded through non-public funded sources SMT have already implemented a control system which includes: • APUC contract in place • Revision of Procurement Strategy and Procedures • Contracts register enabling forward planning of contract values, tenders and renewals • Greater use of APUC Frameworks • Implementing a consistent purchase order system • Retendering of non-compliant contracts • Discussions with RSB on rationales for exemptions to tender Responsible officer: VP
+Classification of recommendations deficiencies which are critical to the achievement of strategic objectives.
+Consequently management needs to address and seek resolution urgently. weakn individ impact single promp 2: Risks or potential esses which impact on ual objectives, or the operation of a process, and so require t but not immediate by management.
+Grade 3: Less significant issues and / or areas for improvement which we consider merit attention but do not require to be prioritised by management.
+No. Findings and / or risk Recom mendation / grading Management response / Implementation timeframe number of significant weaknesses procur ellege must ensure that ement weaknesses are sed as a matter of y.
+Grade 1 SMT identified a weakness in this area and as a result took a number of corrective actions to ensure that appropriate systems and processes were addressed and that policies and procedures were up to date and communicated effectively to staff.
+There have been 2 areas of non compliance which were already in process of being addressed prior to the external audit being undertaken.
+These were a contract which had been in place since 2004 and which is subject to a current retender process and secondly a contract that required reporting to RSB which was undertaken retrospectively.
+SMT acknowledges these areas of non-compliance.
+SMT have already implemented a control system which includes: • APUC contract in place • Revision of Procurement Strategy and Procedures • Contracts register enabling forward planning of contract values, tenders and renewals • Greater use of APUC Frameworks • Implementing a consistent purchase order system • Retendering of non-compliant contracts • Discussions with RSB on rationales for exemptions to tender Responsible officer: VP Implementation date: June 2020